Esri/geoai-retail/{{cookiecutter.project_name}}/README.md

     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
     |   │   └── interim.gdb<- Intermediate ArcGIS data that has been transformed.
+This is
+    |   │                     only generated if `arcpy` is available.
     |   │
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
-    |       └── raw.gdb    <- Original, immutable data in ArcGIS formats - typically feature
+    |       └── raw.gdb    <- Raw original, immutable data in ArcGIS formats, typically feature
     |                         classes.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries.
+    ├── models             <- Trained and serialized models, model predictions, or model summaries
+    |   │
     │   └── data_processing_tempate.ipynb
-    │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a 2 digits (for ordering), │                         descriptive name. e.g.: 01_exploratory_analysis.ipynb
     │